viamrobotics/docs/docs/tutorials/make-an-led-blink-with-a-raspberry-pi-and-sdk.md

 In this tutorial, you learned the basics of controlling your robot using the Viam SDK by writing a short program in either Go or Python that makes an LED on your Raspberry Pi blink on and off.

-If you are looking for some projects that would be a great next step in your journey of learning about how to build robots, I would recommend that you check out one of following [Tutorial List](..).
+If you are looking for some projects that would be a great next step in your journey of learning about how to build robots, check out one of following [Tutorial List](..).

 If you want to connect with other developers learning how to build robots, or if you have any issues whatsoever getting Viam set up, let us know on the <a href="http://viamrobotics.slack.com" target="_blank">Viam Community Slack</a>[^slack], and we will be happy to help you get up and running.